 You can add other ingredients to this recipe if you'd like.
 Add some fresh or dried herbs such as oregano or marjoram; add some honey for a beautiful shiny glaze, or add other spicy ingredients such as chipotle peppers in adobo sauce.

-Before you coat the salmon in the oil and seasonings, make sure you remove the pin bones.
+Before you coat the salmon with the oil and seasonings, make sure you remove the pin bones.
 Those tiny bones can be felt with your fingers.
 Pull them out with a clean set of tweezers and discard.

 You can also use salmon steaks in this easy recipe.
 If you choose to do that, roll the thin "arms" of the steaks into the body of the fish so they don't overcook.
 To do this, cut the skin off of the outside of one of the thin pieces.
 Tuck it against the main body of the salmon, then tuck the thin piece that still has the skin attached to the skinned piece.
 Tie with some kitchen string or hold with toothpick.
 When the fish is cooked, you can remove the string or toothpick and the fish will stay in the pretty round shape.